-January Highlight report and KPIs from December.
+Timeline Activity January Highlight report and KPIs from December.
 Sent for scrutiny from Learning and Inclusion Board/CSLT.
 Leadership team meeting of highlight report and KPIs.
 Joint planning with MK College on Adult Learning for MK Brochure.
-Weekly meeting between Strategic Lead and Head of Service.
 Statutory monthly return on NEET figures.
+Advisory Board Meeting.
 February Highlight Report and KPIs from January.
 Leadership team meeting of highlight report and KPIs.
 Planning is finalised for summer term courses.
-MULTIPLY Investment plan for next year financial year is updated and sent to leadership for scrutiny.
-Weekly meeting between Strategic Lead and Head of Service.
+MULTIPLY Investment plan for next financial year is updated and sent to leadership for scrutiny.
 Statutory monthly return on NEET figures.
 March Highlight report and KPIs from February.
 Sent for scrutiny from Learning and Inclusion Board/CSLT.
 Leadership team meeting of highlight report and KPIs.

-The end of year budget is signed off by senior managers within the directorate.
-Weekly meeting between Strategic Lead and Head of Service.
-Statutory monthly return on NEET figures.
-April Highlight report and KPIs from March.
-Leadership team meeting of highlight report and KPIs.
+The control of control of the contro The end of year budget is signed off by senior managers within the directorate.
+April Statutory monthly return on NEET figures.
+Continue Conti April Highlight report and KPIs from March.
+And describe to the second s Leadership team meeting of highlight report and KPIs.
 Accountability Agreement is drafted and sent for scrutiny from director.
+Accountability Agreement is drafted and sent for scrutiny from director.
 Joint CLMK/MK College brochure is published.
-Weekly meeting between Strategic Lead and Head of Service.
-Statutory monthly return on NEET figures.
+Class to a second black of the control of the Statutory monthly return on NEET figures.
 May Highlight report and KPIs from April.
 Sent for scrutiny from Learning and Inclusion Board/CSLT.
 Leadership team meeting of highlight report and KPIs.
 Planning is finalised for September.
 Planning is drafted for the whole of next academic year.
 Accountability agreement is sent to DfE.
-Weekly meeting between Strategic Lead and Head of Service.
 Statutory monthly return on NEET figures.
+Advisory Board Meeting.
 June Highlight report and KPIs from May.
-Leadership team meeting of highlight report and KPIs.
+June Leadership team meeting of highlight report and KPIs.
 Autumn term brochure is published.
-Weekly meeting between Strategic Lead and Head of Service.
 Statutory monthly return on NEET figures.
 July Highlight report and KPIs from June.
-Sent for scrutiny from Learning and Inclusion Board/CSLT.
-Leadership team meeting ond KPIs f highlight report and KPIs.

-Weekly meeting between Strategic Lead and Head of Service.
-August Highlight report from July.
-Leadership team meeting of highlight report and KPIs Skills checks for English and Maths - September starts.
-Weekly meeting between Strategic Lead and Head of Service.
+Sent for scrutiny from Learning and ., Inclusion Board/CSLT.
+Leadership team meeting and KPIs for highlight report and KPIs.
+August Leadership team meeting of highlight report and KPIs Skills checks for English and Maths - September starts.
 Statutory monthly return on NEET figures.
 September Highlight report and KPIs from August.
 Sent for scrutiny from Learning and Inclusion Board/CSLT.
 Leadership team meeting of highlight report and KPIs.
 Self-Assessment report is drafted.
-Quality Improvement plan is drawn up and sent to senior managers for scrutiny. • Weekly meeting between Strategic Lead and Head of Service. • Weekly meeting between strategic Lead and Head of Service.
+Quality Improvement plan is drawn up and sent to senior managers for scrutiny.
+Advisory Board Meeting.
 Statutory monthly return on NEET figures.
 October Highlight report and KPIs from September.
 Leadership team meeting of highlight report and KPIs.
 Self-Assessment report is signed off by senior managers in Children's Services and sent to MK Councillors for approval.
 Spring term brochure is published.
-Weekly meeting between Strategic Lead and Head of Service.
 Statutory monthly return on NEET figures.
 November Highlight report and KPIs from October.
 Sent for scrutiny from Learning and Inclusion Board/CSLT.
 Leadership team meeting of highlight report and KPIs.
-Weekly meeting between Strategic Lead and Head of Service.
 Statutory monthly return on NEET figures.
 December Highlight report and KPIs from November.
 Leadership team meeting of highlight report and KPIs.
 Self-Assessment report is sent to Ofsted.
-Weekly meeting between Strategic Lead and Head of Service.
 Statutory monthly return on NEET figures.

-^{}Highlight report illustrates: What is working well, what we are worried about and what needs to change.
+\Highlight report illustrates: What is working well, what we are worried about and what needs to change.